On a multivariate renewal-reward process involving time delays and discounting: Applications to IBNR process and

 In this paper, we assume that there are time lags added to the original arrival times of renewal process.
 These delayed renewal epochs allow us to study the quantities related to infinite server queues with correlated batch arrivals and multivariate \emph{Incurred But Not Reported} (IBNR) claims where there is a delay in reporting or payment for claims.
-Furthermore, rewards are accumulated as a discounted value.
-A direct application to some problems in infinite server queues is also available.
-For example, suppose that the bulk size random variable is multivariate (i.e. correlated) and service time distribution is dependent on the type of input, then a multivariate reward function incorporating time delays up to time $t$ (with zero discounting factor) is essentially the number of customers in the system up to time $t$.
+Furthermore, rewards are accumulated at a discounted value.
+A direct application to some problems in infinite server queues includes the case, for example, when the bulk size random variable is multivariate (i.e. correlated) and the service time distribution is dependent on the type of input.
+In this case a multivariate reward function incorporating time delays up to time $t$ (with zero discounting factor) is essentially the number of customers in the system up to time $t$.
 In the infinite server queues with multiple batch Markovian arrival streams, a time-dependent matrix joint generating function of the number of customers in the system was derived by \cite{MT02}.
 For the univariate case, IBNR claim count with batch arrivals was considered by \cite{GLW13} and the total discounted IBNR claim amount was studied by \cite{LWX16}.
 For the multivariate case, \cite{W15} provided expressions for the joint moments of multivariate IBNR claims which are recursively computable.
 For the number of IBNR claims, a direct relation to the number of customers in the infinite server queues with batch arrivals is well known as discussed in the literature, e.g. \cite{Karlsson}, \cite{LWX16}, \cite{WD01}, \cite{WDC02}, \cite{WD09}.
 The transient behavior of a distribution of the number of customer in various multichannel bulk queues was studied in \cite{CT83}.
 See also \cite{BR69} for example.